sphinxlab/toulbar2/docs/documentation/userdoc.rst

 References
 ==========

+.. only:: latex

+   See 'BIBLIOGRAPHY' at the end of the document.

 ..
 [Schiex2020b] Céline Brouard and Simon de Givry and Thomas Schiex.
     Pushing Data in CP Models Using Graphical Model Learning and Solving.
     In *Proc. of CP-20*,